ovilab/atomify/snap/README.md

     sudo snap install atomify*.snap
     atomify

-If everything works as expected, neuronify should run now.
+If everything works as expected, atomify should run now.